sublimetext-io/docs.sublimetext.io/docs/reference/command_palette.md

 ```

 `caption`
-   Text for display in the command palette.
+: Text for display in the command palette.

 `command`
-   Command to be executed.
+: Command to be executed.

 `args`
-   Arguments to pass to `command`.
+: Arguments to pass to `command`.
 Note that to locate the packages folder
   you need to use a snippet-like variable: `${packages}` or $packages.
 This
   differs from other areas of the editor due to different implementations in
   the lower layers.

+  &nbsp;

 ## How to Use the Command Palette